nvbogu/Natural-Language-Understanding-API/README.md

 ```sh
 sudo systemctl start nginx
 ```
-`Hint`: You need to open a new shell if you started your RASA-Server within the current shell to be able to do something different than watching the RASA-Server running on http:<i></i>//localhost:5000.
+`Hint`: You need to open a new shell if you started your RASA server within the current shell to be able to do something different than watching the RASA server running on http:<i></i>//localhost:5000.

-Now you can navigate to your <example.com> domain and enjoy your rasa-server running with the https protocol ready for your requests.
+Now you can navigate to your <example.com> domain and enjoy your rasa server running with the https protocol ready for your requests.

 You can also test it on your ubuntu machine by curling it by running: